danijeljw/danijelj/source/_posts/2016-05-18-how-lucky-am-i-to-have-something-that-makes-saying-goodbye-so-hard.markdown

 {% img /images/2016/05/18/20160518.lucky_to_say_goodbye.jpg 533 800 'something that makes saying goodbye so hard' 'something that makes saying goodbye so hard' %}

-Have you ever felt that it was hard to say goodbye ?
+Have you ever felt that it was hard to say goodbye?
 Have you ever been so lucky ?

 I remember the last time I saw my grandfather in hospital and knew this would be the last time I ever got to see him alive.
-Did I feel sad ?
+Did I feel sad?
 No. Not really.
 Call me cold-hearted.
 I don't care.
 It's a fact.

 I celebrated my love for him as my mentor when growing up and showing me the endurance of love through the years that I had with him.
 See, the situation is a little more tangled that I let you know.
 So I'll explain.
 My grandmother had a memory problem and creating short-term and keeping long-term memories was a problem.
 My memories of my grandparents has always been my grandfather staying close to her, reminding her where she is, and what she's doing.
 He kept a close eye on her so she didn't get lost and always was safe and sound.
 It sounds like he was controlling, but not really.
 He refused to put her in a nursing home.
 That was his wife who he'd spent all those years of marriage with and he wanted to keep her close to him now in the time of her need.
-Can anyone else say they've seen this kind of dedication ?
-I hope so !
+Can anyone else say they've seen this kind of dedication?
+I hope so!

 After my grandmother passed away I kind of remember a shift in my grandfather's emotions, he let go.
 That was his life that had passed away from his hands.
 Sure, he had three daughters, one of which is [my mother](https://danijelj.com/blog/2016/05/08/happy-mothers-day/) but at some point his heart broke.
 The only part of his heart that still existed was the memories he shared and created with the heart that was born between the two of them.
 They're names are Denise and Thelma.
 I share part of my name with my grandfather.
 The James component.
 So regardless of whether I had a heart with him or not, I share something with him eternally. 😁